How do I lock my iPhone or iPad to one app? Use Guided Access!

 Whether it's a writing app, drawing app, music app, math app, or a story, video, or reading app, Guided Access helps make sure that all attention remains on that app.
 It also prevents you from accidentally exiting to the Home screen or another app when you don't mean to.

-Guided access can also be used by kiosks, restaurants, store, and other businesses to create a dedicated information or transaction device, and it can even be used to create a "guest mode" so you can hand your device to someone and let them use Safari, iBooks, Video, or a game without having to worry about them snooping through your personal information.
+Guided Access can even be used to create a "guest mode," allowing you to hand your device to someone so that they can use Safari, iBooks, Video, or a game without having to worry that they'll snoop through your personal information.

 How to enable Guided Access on iPhone and iPad

 - Launch the Settings app on your iPhone or iPad.

 - Tap on General.

 - Tap on Accessibility.

 Tap on Guided Access under the Learning section.